 Another important distinction to note between carpet beetles and bed bugs: carpet beetles can fly.
 They can enter your home through cracks, doors, windows and other openings.
 Bed bugs cannot fly.
 Instead, they drag their blood-filled bodies across your skin to and from their hiding spots.

-Where can you find carpet beetles and bed bugs in your home?
+What is the difference between where you can find carpet beetles and bed bugs in your home?

 Bed bugs typically hide within eight feet of their victims.
 Check in and around your bed as well as clothing, drawers, cracks, baseboards, floorboards, electrical switch covers and anywhere else that grants these pests easy access to your sleeping family.